Permafrost/Tundra/README.md

 #### Outputs:

-* `$formats` is the list of registered message formats in the ascending lexical name order, which is also the order in which they are evaluated for recognition.
+* `$message.formats` is the list of registered message formats in ascending lexical name order, which is also the order in which they are evaluated for recognition.

 ---